KarenLyon/KarenLyon/README.md

 # Hi, I'm Karen Lyon! 👋

-👩‍💻 I'm a 25-year-old enthusiastic individual passionate about the world of programming.
+👩‍💻 Enthusiastic individual passionate about the world of programming.
 I embarked on my journey in this fascinating universe through the Full Stack Developer bootcamp at 4 Geeks Academy, where I discovered my passion for creating innovative technological solutions.
 Since then, I've immersed myself in a constant process of learning and improvement, exploring various programming languages and frameworks.
 Always in search of new challenges and opportunities to grow as a developer!

 ---